 Background reading for teachers

 This background reading material is adapted from material prepared by the History Teachers Association of Victoria to support the 150 years of public education in Victoria program.
-Copies of the full teacher resources are available on website.
+Copies of the full teacher resources are available on FUSE/the 150th website.

 Introduction